davidakennedy/davidakennedy.com/_src/blog/2014-11-25-welcome-to-a11y/index.md

 ## Going Faster into the Unknown

-Much of the Web fails when it comes to accessibility.
+Much of the web fails when it comes to accessibility.
 I'm not talking about advanced techniques, but basic foundations like keyboard accessibility.
 Trying to find cutting-edge examples of methods like using ARIA _well_ to power a JavaScrript-based web application is even harder.
 We should not see this as a frustration, but opportunity. **We need you to help us lay the groundwork for a more accessible Web**.
 If you want to design what's never been designed and write code that's never been written, you've found the right niche.

-You've found a place where what you do can make the Web work everywhere for everyone.
+You've found a place where what you do can make the web work everywhere for everyone.
 We look forward to getting to know you.
 Welcome to A11y.

 Yours in accessibility,
 Dave